FACT: THE THREE LARGEST CRUISE BRANDS REPRESENT 81% OF THE CRUISE SHIP BERTHS SOLD TO GUESTS FROM NORTH AMERICA.

 What do you expect to get from your cruise experience?
-Your consultant will want to know this so you can be matched with the perfect ship.
+Your Churchill & Turen Ltd. cruise consultant will need to know this so you can be matched with the perfect ship.

 How important is the age of the ship?
 Booking you on a new, glitzy mega-ship with two or three thousand fellow guests is no problem – but is that what you really want?
 Would you consider an older, more mature cruise ship?
 Be cautious.
 Wine and people seem to get better with age but we feel that does not apply to cruise ships?
 The best ships in the industry almost always carry fewer than 1,000 guests.
 They could never provide true 5-Star service if they carried more.